 The obvious choice when it comes to plastic-free beauty worldwide, Lush can be found in nearly every major city in Italy, as well as online.
 They offer a wide selection of plastic free beauty options with their solid soaps, shampoos, and conditioners.
 However, they do use minimal chemicals in their products, and still, sell over half their products in plastic, so I sometimes feel torn using them.

 Online Options for living Plastic Free in Italy

-- FriendlyShop.it Shipping from 4.90 euro in Italy and free over 68 euros
+- FriendlyShop.it Shipping from 4.90 euro in Italy and is free for over 68 euros

-- Serendipity Shipping starts at 7,50 euro, and free after 65 euro
+- Serendipity Shipping starts at 7,50 euro, and is free after 65 euro

 - Gea Primarily beauty products, including deodorant and toothpaste!
 However, free shipping only over 100 euros!